Present and Past

 Leonid Sushansky (violin)

 Violinist Leonid Sushansky has been acclaimed widely for his, "Gorgeous tone...
-Compelling musical personality...Passionate intensity," The Washington Post.
-He has appeared with many orchestras, as a recitalist and chamber musician in esteemed concert halls worldwide and has been featured on numerous radio and television programs.
-The orchestras he has performed as soloist with include: the Windsor Symphony, Arlington Symphony, Municipal Orchestra of New York, Bergen Philharmonic, Queens Park Symphonia, New York Philharmonic, Romanian State Philharmonic, Fairfax Symphony, Philharmonia Virtuosi of New York, Richmond Philharmonic, McLean Orchestra, Britt Festival Orchestra, Aspen Chamber Orchestra, Staten Island Symphony, the Landon Symphonette, New Hampshire Symphony, JCC Symphony, Maryland Symphony, Washington Pro-Musica and symphony orchestras of the University of Maryland and Westchester Conservatory.
+Compelling musical personality...Passionate intensity," The Washington Post and called "Astonishing" by The New York Times.
+He made his Carnegie Hall recital debut in 2005 and has appeared with many orchestras, as a recitalist and chamber musician in esteemed concert halls worldwide and has been featured on numerous radio and television programs.
+The orchestras he has performed as soloist with include: the Windsor Symphony, Bergen Philharmonic, New York Philharmonic, Romanian State Philharmonic, Fairfax Symphony, Philharmonia Virtuosi of New York, the Washington Metropolitan Philharmonic, Richmond Philharmonic, Britt Festival Orchestra, Berlin Chamber Orchestra, Aspen Chamber Orchestra, Columbia Orchestra, Staten Island Symphony, New Hampshire Symphony, Maryland Symphony and Alexandria Symphony among others.